tonytongqingwu/apython/README.md

 2. Check examples folder, create own test, or just run:

-`python3 examples/stress.py R58R50YXKEP  '/Users/tt0622/a52/all'`
+`python3 examples/stress.py R58R50YXKEP

-With serial number , and log path
+With serial number

+## Check logs:

+Home folder has a new folder like this - /module/adb_serial_num/timestamp